We are committed to fulfilling our social responsibility: the environment, society and economy are the foundation of our business activities.

 For these reasons, Instone’s focus in the planning phase is on the development of city districts that are worth living in.
 Diverse housing stock, various home sizes, integrative living and the integration of social service infrastructure such as day-care centres, schools, areas for sports and meeting places underscore this.
 To ensure adequate transportation options, we additionally optimise connections to local public transportation together with municipalities and local authorities.

-Our whistleblower system offers the possibility to report potential violations of rules or laws by our employees.
+Our whistleblower system offers the possibility to report potential violations of rules or laws by our employees and business partners.

 We check every report and follow it up consistently.
 In doing so, we pay attention to the following principles: